rudraprsd/rudraprsd/README.md

-I'm a Physics Research Student at IISER Berhampur with a passion for Computational Physics and Materials Science.
+I'm a Physics Research Student at IISER Berhampur with a passion for Computational Physics.

 What I'm Into:

 - Computational Physics & Materials Science
-- CPU Architectures & Development
+- Machine Learning & Deep Learning
 - Quant Finance

 My Tech Stack:

-- C/C++, Python, Bash
+- Python, C/C++, Bash
-- Linux Enthusiast
+- Linux
-- CLI Lover

 Explore More: